Movement assessment: Landing Error Scoring System (LESS)

+2 — Performs the movement but with compensations or requires an accommodation (for example, heels elevated on a board to achieve the Deep Squat).

+1 — Unable to perform the movement pattern even with accommodations.

+0 — Pain is present during the test (or a related clearing test is positive); any test provoking pain is scored 0 and the painful area should be evaluated by a medical professional.

+Clearing tests.
+The FMS includes specific clearing (exclusion) checks (commonly recorded on the score sheet as Ankle Clearing, Extension Clearing and Shoulder Clearing) to determine whether pain is provoked by certain motions.
+A positive clearing test (pain provocation) results in a 0 for the related screen item and indicates the need for medical evaluation of the painful structure.
+Some clearing procedures (for example, the Inline Lunge ankle mobility setup) use an ancillary green/yellow/red notation for mobility but pain still produces a 0 for scoring purposes.

+Interpretation and corrective priority.
+Although the numeric total ranges from 0 to 21, FMS guidance emphasizes eliminating pain and asymmetries and achieving at least a score of 2 on each movement rather than simply maximizing the numeric total.
+Asymmetries and pain take priority when selecting corrective interventions and deciding on further evaluation or referral.
+The FMS corrective algorithm is designed to use the screen results to prioritise the “weak link” and guide corrective exercise and further assessment.

+The FMS is used by fitness, sports-performance and healthcare professionals as a quick, standardised method for screening movement quality, exposing functional asymmetries and informing corrective or referral decisions.

 Romberg Test

 The Romberg test evaluates static balance and it consists of maintaining a standing position with your feet together, arms at your sides and eyes closed.
 During this test, the ability to maintain the posture without losing balance is evaluated.
 This test is very helpful with elderly population or people recovering from any type of injuries.

 Adams test

 The Adams test consists of observing a person's spine from different angles to detect possible deviations or misalignments.
 This test is especially useful in detecting scoliosis and other spinal disorders.

 It consists of doing a forward flexion of the trunk with the feet hip-width apart, the knees extended and the hands straight, trying to touch the tips of the feet.
 When bending down, and if you look at the patient from the front, you can see if there is a considerable elevation on one side of the trunk (presence of a hump on the ribs).
 If this occurs, it is appropriate to consult a physiotherapist or specialist for possible additional evaluations.